omega8cc/boa/docs/BUILDTESTS.md

 staticbuild is also the Backdrop-family builder.
-Backdrop is not Composer-based, so it is built apart from the Drupal distros/cores — no Composer, no `/usr/bin/php` switch, just git/wget/unzip — and always fetched at its newest upstream, published version-less so BOA never falls behind. `staticbuild all` builds it alongside everything else; the `backdrop` subcommand does a lightweight build + package + publish of only this family:
+Backdrop is not Composer-based, so it is built apart from the Drupal distros/cores — no Composer, no `/usr/bin/php` switch, just git/wget/unzip — and always fetched at its newest upstream, so BOA never falls behind. `staticbuild all` builds it alongside everything else; the `backdrop` subcommand does a lightweight build + package + publish of only this
+family:

 ```sh
   staticbuild backdrop           # build + package + publish only the Backdrop family